erkobridee/nx-frontends/docs/nx-gatsby-plugin.md

 > extra information could be found on the step 12 of the [project creation commands](project-creation-commands.md)

+- even using the nx gatsby plugin, the gatsby site/app generates the build on its internal `/public` folder, so `onPostBuild` defined on the `gatsby-node.js` we need to copy its content to the nx workspace build directory following the same structure from a react application inside of the nx workspace

 ## Further help

 - [Gatsby](https://www.gatsbyjs.org/)